thingwave/go-sigml/README.md

 ### x
 x stands for eXception and is used for indicating exceptions upstream.
 ### e
-e stands for error and is used for indicating different typs of hardware, software and system errors upstream.
+e stands for Error and is used for indicating different typs of hardware, software and system errors upstream.
 ### s
-s stands for signal and is used for transmitting signals upstream.
+s stands for Signal event and is used for transmitting events upstream.

 ### se
 se means Severity and is used to indicate how serious an exception/error/signal is.